 The regular cast section is only for the main or starring cast of the series.
-It is reserved exclusively for cast members with a series regular status as per a season on-screen credits.
+It is reserved exclusively for cast members with a series regular status per a season on-screen credits.

 Any actor not credited as a series regular—including but not limited to recurring guest stars, guest stars and co-stars—should be added as a Guest Star instead.
 These actors not credited as series regulars might appear in one, a few, half, most, or even every episodes of a season.

 The host is usually credited as a season regular for talk shows and game shows.
 The same is true for the narrator of a documentary series.